-Our children have an even less understanding of the impact social media, online bullying and instant gratification has on their day to day lives and overall happiness.
+Our children have an even less understanding of the impact social media, online bullying and instant gratification have on their day-to-day life, health and well-being.

 Mental health issues such as low self-esteem, depression and anxiety, lack of human connection, poor memory, problems sleeping, and limited attention spans are issues faced by a large percentage of the world’s population and many believe they can be linked to social media usage.

 Shockingly, suicide is the leading cause of teenage deaths in Britain at around 200 per year.
 And in the past year, our internet safety speakers have come across several suicides in schools that were not reported in the media.
-After talking to some of the parents and teachers, it’s clear that they blame the involvement of social media.
+After talking to some parents and teachers, it’s clear that they blame the involvement of social media.

 This comes after the death of 14-year-old Molly Russell, who had displayed no sign of suicidal thoughts or behaviours.
-However, after reviewing her social media accounts it was certain that Molly showed a clear interest in suicide - news which was a complete surprise to her parents.
+However, after reviewing her social media accounts, Molly showed a clear interest in suicide - news, which was a complete surprise to her parents.

-Mr Hancock, MP for West Suffolk, used the opportunity to remind the various social media platforms of their 'duty of care' to the public.
-This lead to Adam Mosseri from Facebook Instagram saying they would actively curate self-harm content within three days.
+Mr Hancock, MP for West Suffolk, used the opportunity to remind the various social media platforms of their 'duty of care to the public.
+This led to Adam Mosseri from Facebook and Instagram saying they would actively curate self-harm content within three days.

-However, although platforms such as Google have made information much easier to access, the information accessed is not always positive or suitable for all age groups.
-After a simple search, you can find practically anything you would like to find – including information about committing suicide, pornography or how to commit a crime.
+However, although platforms such as Google have made the information easy to access, information accessed is not always positive or suitable for all age groups.
+Any simple search can return practically what you want to find – including information about committing suicide, pornography, weaponry, and how to commit a crime.